-communication bandwidth, introducing performance bottlenecks that become markedly more pronounced in larger machines and applications.
-When many processors busy-wait on a single synchronization variable, they create a hot spot that gets a disproportionate share of the processor-memory bandwidth.
+communication bandwidth, introducing performance bottlenecks that become markedly more pronounced in larger machizes and applications.
+When many percessors busy-wait on a single synchronization variable, they create a hot spot that gets a disproportionate share of the processor-memory bandwidth.
 Several studies [1, 4, 10] have identified synchronization hot spots as a major obstacle to high performance on machines with both bus-based and multi-stage interconnection networks.

 Recent papers, ours among them [9], have addressed the construction of scalable, contention-free busy-wait locks for mutual exclusion.
-These locks employ atomic forth.and. φ instructions1 to construct queues of waiting processors, each of which spins only on locally-accessible flag variables, thereby inducing no contention.
-In the locks of Anderson [2] and Graunke and Thakkar [5], which achieve local spinning only on cache-coherent machines, each blocking processor chooses a unique location on which to spin, and this location becomes resident in the processor's cache.
-Our MCS mutual exclusion lock (algorithm 1) exhibits the dual advantages of (1) spinning on locally-accessible locations even on distributed shared-memory multiprocessors without coherent caches, and (2) requiring only O(P+N) space for N locks and P processors, rather than O(NP).
+These locks employ atomic fetch.and.\(\text{b}\) instructions\(\text{to}\) to construct queues of waiting processors, each of which spins only on locally-accessible flag variables, thereby indexing no constention.
+In the locks of Anderson [2] and Graunke and Thakkar [5], which achieve local spinning only on cache-coherent machines, each blocking processor only on cache-coherent machines, each blocking processor mutual exclusion lock (algorithm 1) exhibits the dual advantages of (1) spinning on locally-accessible locations even on distributed shared-memory multiprocessors without coherent caches, and (2) requiring only \(O(P + N \)) space for N \(\text{spinning} \) is specified for \(\text{spin}\) by space for N \(\text{spin}\) space fo locks and P processors, rather than O(NP).